amandabee/workshops/2019/j298/index.md

 ## Making a map in Datawrapper

 This is a pretty straightforward, if disturbing, CDC report on [rising suicide rates nationwide](https://www.buzzfeed.com/carolinekee/suicide-rates-increase-us-2016-all-states).
-The map she included came directly from the CDC.
+The map included came directly from the CDC.
 It isn't a terrible map, but there are a few ways it could be much better.
 Can you tell at a glance **which states stand out** as having the most severe increase?

 Take a look at the legend.
 The sizes on those buckets are wild.
 The darkest has a 20 percentage pt spread, and the next has just a six percentage pt spread.
 These are quantiles: the CDC designed the buckets so that each would have 12 states in it.
 And then they chipped off Nevada which is the only state that saw a decrease.